Technology-Notes/Distributed-Systems-Complete/README.md

 ## Modules
 The project has been divided into following modules:

->Create Static website-*building static website i.e storing static objects in S3 *
+>Create Static website-*building static website i.e. storing static objects in S3 *

 >Build Dynamic Website-*hosting application logic on a web server-using API backend microservice deployed(as a container)--aws fargate*